Viera Ellong

 Viera Ellong Doualla (born 14 June 1987) is a footballer who plays as a midfielder for Equatorial Guinean Liga Nacional club Futuro Kings FC.
 Born and raised in Cameron, he was a member of the Equatorial Guinea national team at the 2012 Africa Cup of Nations.

 International career

-Among the frameworks of Equatorial Guinea national football team players, is certainly Viera Ellong Doualla, born from Cameroonian parents, this 27-year-old midfielder was the first Cameroonian to seek his professional career in the Equatorial Guinea neighbor.
+Among the frameworks of Equatorial Guinea national football team players, is certainly Viera Ellong Doualla, born to Cameroonian parents, this 27-year-old midfielder was the first Cameroonian to seek his professional career in the Equatorial Guinea neighbor.
 Even if he lived five years in the country of adoption as required by FIFA's change of sport nationality procedure, it was not necessarily the case in his debut in the Equatorial Guinea national football team.

 He was part of the squad at the 2012 Africa Cup of Nations.